Instanton Counting, Quantum Geometry and Algebra: Bethe equation

 \subsection{Higgsing and truncation}

 The Bethe equation obtained from the saddle point equation is still formal in the following sense: The zeros of the $\mathsf{Q}$-function are interpreted as rapidities of magnons of the spin chain model.
-Since our $\mathsf{Q}$-function constructed in gauge theory has infinitely many zeros, it means infinite magnons on the spin chain side.
-We discuss how to obtain the finite magnon configuration from gauge theory.
+Since our $\mathsf{Q}$-function constructed in gauge theory has infinitely many zeros, it describes infinite magnons on the spin chain side.
+We discuss how to obtain the finite magnon configuration from gauge theory in the following.

-In order to realize such a situation, let us consider the root of Higgs branch condition: Under this condition, as shown in \S\ref{sec:fund_instanton}, the instanton configuration has the restriction, s.t., $\ell(\lambda_{i,\alpha}) = \check{\lambda}_{i,\alpha,1} \le \tilde{n}_{i,\alpha}$.
-Then, in this case, the $\mathsf{Y}$-function~\eqref{eq:Y_func_def} becomes a finite product as follows:
+In order to realize such a situation, let us consider the root of Higgs branch condition: Under this condition, as shown in \S\ref{sec:fund_instanton}, there is the restrictuion on the instanton configuration, s.t., $\ell(\lambda_{i,\alpha}) = \check{\lambda}_{i,\alpha,1} \le \tilde{n}_{i,\alpha}$.
+Then, in this case, the $\mathsf{Y}$-function~\eqref{eq:Y_func_def} becomes a finite product:

 where we define the truncated $\mathscr{Q}$-function {Q-function@$\mathsf{Q}$-function}

 with the truncated version of the instanton configuration~\eqref{eq:log_X-variable},

 As mentioned in \S\ref{sec:NS_lim}, the saddle point equation is taken with respect to the effective twisted superpotential of 2d $\mathcal{N} = (2,2)$ theory.
 In this context, the $x$-variable is identified with the Cartan element of the 2d gauge algebra, $\mathfrak{h}^{\text{2d}} \subset \mathfrak{g}^\text{2d}$.
 Hence, the number of the $x$-variables associated with $i$-th node is given as the rank of the gauge group $G_i^\text{2d}$.
 Under the Higgs branch condition~\eqref{eq:m=a+n}, it is given by